jihunhan12/jihunhan12.github.io/_pages/people_staff.md

 ---
 layout: profiles
 permalink: /people/staff/
-title: Staffs
+title: Current Staffs
-description: Staffs (Postdocs, Reseachers, Administrative Assistents, etc.) of the lab
+description: Current postdocs, reseachers, administrative assistents, etc. of the lab

 profiles:
   # if you want to include more than one profile, just replicate the following block